Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 Different key derivation functions affect the ability to use the same mnemonic in multiple wallets as different wallets may use different functions to derive the secret from the mnemonic.

 Notes:
-i.e. May hash to a different base field because of a different elliptic curve
+i.e. May hash to a different scalar field because of a different elliptic curve

 ---

 ## Cryptography Types

-Generally, you will encounter 3 different modern types of cryptography across most systems you use.
+In common (modernish) cryptosystems, generally you will encounter 3 different modern types of cryptography across most systems you use.

 - Ed25519
 - Sr25519
-- ECDSA
+- ECDSA (over secp256k1)

 We will go more in depth in future lectures!